IM-WADD/GitPages-Tutorial/README.md

    - ![Screenshot of Github top navbar, highlighting settings button](https://github.com/IM-WADD/GitPages-Tutorial/assets/5978932/9ba2e74b-8966-4be9-b476-e5eddedad795)
 3. Go to the 'Pages' section:
    - ![Screenshot of settings menu, Pages menu item highlighted](https://github.com/IM-WADD/GitPages-Tutorial/assets/5978932/b364de3b-b56f-4651-ba78-43e75863428b)
-4. Under 'Branch' selected the main branch and click Save.
+4. Under 'Branch' select the main branch and click Save.
    - ![Screenshot of updating the main branch for GitPages](https://github.com/IM-WADD/GitPages-Tutorial/assets/5978932/37a4e5f5-463f-4789-987f-7e8f50b8aa74)
 5. Your repository is now setup for Git Pages.
 However, we don't have anything to show on the website yet!
 The next step is to create an html page for your website.
 6. Go back to the 'Code' page of your repository and create a new file.